Irina Perminova: Scientific career

 The further subject of her scientific research was the directed design of humic derivatives with tailored properties including incorporation of redox units with the given redox properties and incorporation of silanol groups.
 The major application field for the humic derivatives was environmental remediation including their use as mediators of redox processes and as adhesive agents when installing permeable reaction barriers.
 The results of this research laid grounds for three defended PhD theses: Karpyuk L.A.
 (2008), Shcherbina N.A.
 (2009), Volikov A.B.
 (2016), and numerous publications.
 Simultaneously, she continued fundamental research in the field of molecular organization of humic substances using NMR spectroscopy and Fourier Transform Ion Cyclotron Resonance Mass Spectrometry (FT ICR MS) in collaboration with Drs.
 Philippe Schmitt-Kopplin and Norbert Hertkorn from the Helmholtz Center for Environmental Protection and Health (Munich, Germany) and with the group of Prof. E.N.
 Nikolaev (Semenov Institute of Energy Problems of Chemical Physics, SkolTech).
 This research resulted in a PhD thesis by Alexander Zherebker defended in 2017, and a series of publications.
 Of particular importance are results of the IUPAC project initiated by Irina Perminova on the intercalibration studies of the molecular composition of humic substances as determined by FTICR MS published in the IUPAC journal - Pure and Applied Chemistry.

 In 2015 the new Division of Medical Chemistry and Fine Organic Synthesis was formed at the Department of Chemistry of the Lomonosov MSU as a spring off of the Organic Chemistry Division.
-As a result, the group of Irina Perminova started working at this new Division in the field of Medicinal Chemistry.
-In recognition of scienitifc achievements of the Irina Perminova’s research group, Academician N.S.
+As a result, Perminova's group started working at this new Division in the field of Medicinal Chemistry.
+In recognition of scienitifc achievements of her research group, academician N.S.
 Zefirov pleaded in front of the Scientific Council of the Department of Chemistry of the Lomonosov MSU for creating a Laboratory of Natural Humic Systems.
 This suggestion was supported by the Scientific Council of the Lomonosov MSU and in September 2017 the Laboratory of Natural Humic Systems (NHS) became a structural unit of the Department of Chemistry of the Lomonosov MSU.

-The new scientific directions of the newly opened Laboratory included antibiotic resistance research in part of development of inhibitors of beta-lactamases based on the biological activity guided fractionation of humic substances, combating multiple resistance of viruses – the development of antiviral humic drugs.
+The new scientific directions of the newly opened Laboratory included antibiotic resistance research in part of the development of inhibitors of beta-lactamases based on the biological activity guided fractionation of humic substances, combating multiple resistance of viruses – the development of antiviral humic drugs.
 Another idea of combating antibiotic resistance with the help of humic substances considers them as combinatorial packaging.
 Incorporation of the old antibiotics into the matrix of humic substances might lead to the restoration of antibiotic sensitivity in different bacterial strains.